 When vehicles are parked on the street, along with the sidewalk or anywhere on the street is called On-street parking.
 In some streets, you can always park your vehicle on the street, but sometimes there are restrictions.
 There are also on-street parking situations where you need a parking permit to park.
-The points of difference between these two kinds of parking are:
+The points of difference between On and Off Street Parking are:

 Cost and Time of Construction